ansys/pystk/doc/source/api/ansys/stk/core/graphics/ProjectedRasterOverlayFactory.rst

 ProjectedRasterOverlayFactory
 =============================

-.. py:class:: ProjectedRasterOverlayFactory
+.. py:class:: ansys.stk.core.graphics.ProjectedRasterOverlayFactory

-   Bases: py:obj:`~IProjectedRasterOverlayFactory`
+   Bases: py:obj:`~ansys.stk.core.graphics.IProjectedRasterOverlayFactory`

    A globe image overlay which projects a raster onto the terrain or surface of the central body.
 You can also enable projection onto models by setting projected raster model projection to true for a Scene...

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: ProjectedRasterOverlayFactory

 Overview
 --------